Living Well with Psychosis – Community support

 Meeting the needs of people affected by severe enduring mental illness: how your support specifically meets the needs of people affected by severe enduring mental illness

-Building Relationships and Trust: how your organisation actively builds trust and strong relationships with people who are affected by severe enduring mental illness
+Building relationships and trust: How your organisation actively builds trust and strong relationships with people who are affected by severe enduring mental illness

-Track Record of Cultural Competency: Whether your organisation has a proven history of delivering culturally appropriate services for people with severe enduring mental illness, and which groups of people are your services designed for
+Track record of cultural competency: Whether your organisation has a proven history of delivering culturally appropriate services for people with severe enduring mental illness, and which groups of people are your services designed for

-Involvement of people with Lived Experience: How you involve people who access your services to participate in, and/or inform, decision-making within your organisation
+Involvement of people with lived experience: How you involve people who access your services to participate in, and/or inform, decision-making within your organisation

-Use of funding: What difference would core funding would make to your organisation and how you would use the funding
+Use of funding: What difference core funding would make to your organisation and how you would use the funding

 If you are invited to progress to the next stage